What are you thankful for?

 With Thanksgiving just a couple of days away, it's hard not to take a moment and consider all the things we have to give thanks and be grateful for.

+First and foremost, I am grateful for the baby (my first) having a dance party in my womb as I sit here writing this.
 I am thankful for the additions to my family within the past year, the relatively good health of my family members, and the love and support we have showered on each other over the past year.
 I'm especially grateful for daily phone calls with my mom, even if it is to talk about nothing.
 There is nothing like a close relationship with your family.

 I am grateful for friends, who despite the miles between us, still manage to play a large role in each other's lives.
 Social media does wonders, and even with growing families, we still find a way to get together about once each month.